 - Are you comfortable with the volatility?

-- Do you know how to keep your crypto safe?
+- Do you know how to store your crypto safely?

 - Do you understand the tax implications?